rajeshwarpatlolla/ionic-datepicker/README.md

 e) **errorMsgLabel**(Optional) : The label for the error message.
 Default value is `Please select a date.`

+f) **setButtonType**(Optional) : This the type of the `Set` button.
+Default value is `button-positive`.
+You can give any valid ionic framework's button classes.

-f) **inputDate**(Optional) : This is the date object to pass to the directive.
+g) **inputDate**(Optional) : This is the date object to pass to the directive.
 You can give any date object to this property.
 Default value is `new Date()`.
 But if you wish to show the initial date in the HTML page, then you should define this property.

-g) **mondayFirst**(Optional) : Set `true` if you wish to show monday as the first day.
+h) **mondayFirst**(Optional) : Set `true` if you wish to show monday as the first day.
 Default value is `false`.

-h) **disabledDates**(Optional) : If you have a list of dates to disable, you can create an array like below.
+i) **disabledDates**(Optional) : If you have a list of dates to disable, you can create an array like below.
 Default value is an empty array.
 ````javascript
 var disabledDates = [
       new Date(1437719836326),